 “We are very subspecialized, so there was a lot of information to present,” Dr. Reilly said.
 “It’s difficult to change the way that people use CROWN.
 To reinforce the messages, I have been scheduling one-on-one meetings with colleagues to help them customize CROWN to suit their needs.”

 So far, she has conducted hour-long sessions with eight clinical faculty members and is coordinating sessions with the remaining three faculty members within the division, guiding them through topics such as creating macros to be used in the discussion and plan section, creating order folders to expedite the ordering process, using the worklist to verify lab results, and using the tasking functionality.

 Ali A. Mencin, MD, the new medical director, Dr. Reilly, and Bhambani are now collaborating with the CROWN team on setting up consult notes to autofax to the Referring Provider from the Patient Care Team.
 They will set up an automatic letter to be attached to every note generated, so that the provider does not have to manually check this off every time.

 “It can be tricky to measure the amount of time saved because users have varied baseline workflows,” Bhambani said.
 “However, we do know that it takes two seconds for each click, and that using order folders and macros takes significantly fewer clicks than placing orders individually, and free-texting within the note,” she said.

-In the spirit of maintaining ongoing communication her peers in Pediatric Gastroenterology, Dr. Mencin and Dr. Reilly have begun the distribution of a monthly outpatient EMR newsletter to all of Pediatrics.
+In the spirit of maintaining ongoing communication with their peers, Dr. Mencin and Dr. Reilly have begun the distribution of a monthly outpatient EMR newsletter to all of the Department of Pediatrics.